JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 In an EUC Benchmark test, you should see consistent logon times along with consistent application start and operation times.
 If the average logon time for the first 10 users is 20 seconds, then you should see a similar logon time for the last 10 users of the benchmark test.

 <!---
+James - if you can think how to re-word this that would be ace :)

 There are two ways to look at the results of the user experience metrics.

 If you want to know at what point it's not realistic to add more users to the system (what is the maximum number of sessions for this system with this workload), you look at the difference in the numbers between the first and last users.
 If the logon time for the first 10 users is on average 20 seconds, you will see that these logon times start to increase gradually while more users are logged on to the system.
 At a certain point, the load on the system will reach a point where the logon time increases progressively.
 Just before that point is the point where you should not load more users.